Bhanutejagiddaluru/plusonerobotics/README.md

 ### 1. Environment Setup and Data Mounting

 The notebook is executed within a cloud-based runtime environment, using Google Collab.
-Where Google Drive is mounted as a persistent storage backend.
+Where Google Drive is mounted for storage.

 ### 2. Dataset Overview